lsst/pipelines_lsst_io/getting-started/photometry.rst

 Notice that since this task operates on coadds, we can select the coadds using the ``tract``, and ``patch`` data ID keys.
 In past sections, the examples left off the ``-d`` argument in order to process all available data.
 This example, however, is selecting just four of the patches for this step.
+Some algorithms are sensitive to how images are arranged on the sky.
+For example, some algorithms expect multiple images to overlap, or multi-band coverage.
 Those four patches have coverage from all 40 visits in the tutorial repository which means there doesn't need to be as much fine tuning to configurations, and we can process these patches just as the large scale HSC processing is done.
 As with previous examples, the outputs will go in a collection placed under a namespace defined by your username.